TamaraJoniec/tech-and-beyond/public/content/blog/css-typography-best-practices.md

 ## Accessibility

-### Don’t Be That Person Who Ignores Accessibility
+### Don't Be That Person Who Ignores Accessibility

 ```css
 p {